manasramesh/manasramesh.github.io/_posts/2024-12-31-Threat Modeling.md

 ---
 title: THREAT MODELING SIMPLIFIED
-date: 2024-12-31 12:00:00 +/-TTTT
+date: 2024-12-31 12:01:00 +/-TTTT
-categories: [Application Security, Hacking, Product Security]
+categories: [ApplicationSecurity, Hacking, ProductSecurity]
-tags: [application security, hacking, product security]     # TAG names should always be lowercase
+tags: [applicationsecurity, hacking, productsecurity]     # TAG names should always be lowercase
 ---

-### **Threat Modeling Made Fun**
+# Threat Modeling Made Fun

 ## What’s Threat Modeling?
 Think of threat modeling as the security guard for your system.
 It spots risks, plans defenses, and keeps your app or system safe from all the digital mischief-makers.